muccg/rdrf/docs/workflow.rst

 There are two basic modes in which RDRF is intended to be used: Design mode (for creating new registries) and User Mode (for adding/editing and viewing patient data in a registry that has been created).

-Only administrators can add new registries, forms, sections or common data elements.
+Only administrators can add new registries, forms, sections or data elements.

-Important Point: Once Common Data elements and sections  are created they can be used by more than one registry.
+Important Point: Once data elements and sections  are created they can be used by more than one registry.
 But altering a data element or section that is in use will immediately affect any registries which use it.

 Additionally, a public interface is provided when a registry form is nominated to be a questionnaire.